AdobeDocs/uxp-indesign-samples/plugins/swc-uxp-react-starter/README.md

 <br></>

-You should be able to see a banner in Photoshop plugin.
+You should be able to see a banner in InDesign plugin.
 <img width="350" alt="package.json with resolutions block" src="assets/menu-starter.png">

 ## Add a new component
-You can use any of the supported components listed in [our docs](https://developer.adobe.com/photoshop/uxp/2022/uxp-api/reference-spectrum/swc) by following these steps:
+You can use any of the supported components listed in [our docs](https://developer.adobe.com/indesign/uxp/reference/uxp-api/reference-spectrum/swc/) by following these steps:

 1. Use `yarn add` to install the components and its supported version.